minoa-lang/reference/src/items/properties.md

 Accessors may have their own [visibility], allowing them to have a more limited visibility.
 If no visibility is provided, or the provided visibility would be greater than that of the actual property, the accessor will get the same visibility as the property.

+Additionally, accessors may individually be declared as `const` or `const!`

 Since properties can be defined inside of a [composite type]'s body, and the fact that `prop` is a weak keyword, it is possible to have a field which has the name `prop`.
 An actual property is defined by `prop`, followed by a name.